-I won’t write a lot about link building in 2022.
-I did for many years and attempted to expand the concept usually.
+I don’t write a lot about link building on SEO 2.
+Why?
+I did for many years.

-I questioned the premise of manual link building as in “inserting links to your site on other people’s websites”,
+In the past link building meant “inserting links to your site on other people’s websites”.
+It was often sneaky.

 Link Building Does NOT Go Away

-people both from the SEO industry and clients will always want you to build links or write about it.
+People both from the SEO industry and clients always want you to build links or write about it.

-Thus it’s important to update your view on what link building actually means in 2022 and beyond.
+Thus it’s important to update your view on what link building actually means for SEO and beyond.

-It’s not what is used to be many years ago when the term was coined.
+It’s not what it used to be many years ago when the term was coined.

 Demand and Supply